Transgender representation in the Drag Race franchise: RuPaul's Drag Race UK and UK vs. the World

-RuPaul's Drag Race: Uk vs. the World

-Trans contestant, Arantxa Castilla-La Mancha, who originally starred in the first season of Drag Race España, competed in the second season of RuPaul's Drag Race: UK vs. the World, where she won the title of Miss Congeniality.
+Trans contestants, Arantxa Castilla-La Mancha, who originally competed in the first season of Drag Race España, and Marina Summers from the first season of Drag Race Philippines, competed in the second season of RuPaul's Drag Race: UK vs. the World; where Arantxa finished in 10th place and won the Miss Congeniality title & Marina finished in 4th/3rd place.

-The Switch Drag Race

-The Switch Drag Race had several trans contestants: Fernanda Brown, Francisca Thompson, Jessica Parker and Gia Gunn.